MCAT Psychology and Sociology: What You Need To Know

 Just keep in mind that the psychology and sociology section of the exam is meant to test your understanding of how social determinants can affect people’s well-being.
 If you demonstrate this on the MCAT, you will do well.

-Taking a diagnostic test, understanding what skills the exam is testing, and having a strong study plan will have you prepared to take on the MCAT.
+Taking a diagnostic test, understanding what skills the exam is testing, and having a strong study plan will prepare you to take on the MCAT.

 Subscribe to Our Newsletter